Do You Have a Book in You?Join our Writers' Group and find out

 Everyone has a story.
 Anyone can write a book.
 Of all the people who can write books, a small fraction actually do, and of that small fraction, an even smaller fraction produce books that sell.
 Increase the odds of your success.
 If you are going to invest so much of yourself in this project, don’t you want to capitalize on that investment?

 Don’t want to commit to a full year?
-That’s OK, we have three-, six-, and nine-month packages but the one-year package is your best deal.
+That’s OK, we have three, six, nine and twelve-month packages but the one-year package is your best deal.

 Still not convinced?
 Check out the bonuses you get just for signing up.